About this Guide

 Step 3: Identify a historic law you want to research and look for the session or codified laws it was enacted under

-Every legislative session, from the Kingdom of Hawaiʻi through the Territory of Hawaiʻi to the current State of Hawaiʻi, generates a volume of statutes enacted called session laws.
+Every legislative session, from the Kingdom of Hawaiʻi through the Territory of Hawaiʻi to the current State of Hawaiʻi, generates a volume of statutes enacted called Session Laws.
 These statutes are called acts in the volume and are indexed by topic and organized numerically by act number.
-Session laws from 1959+ are available on the Legislature webpage.
-Many session laws have also been digitized and are available in a number of databases: LLMC Digital (UH only up to 2010 (some missing) or open access up to 1909 + random years) and Punawaiola (open access up to 1909).
-They are also available in print in the Hawaiian Collection: Session Laws of Hawaii.
+Session Laws from 1959+ are available on the Legislature webpage.
+Many session laws have also been digitized and are available in a number of databases: LLMC Digital up to 2010 (session laws and compilations of laws, e.g. Revised Laws of Hawaii 1925, 1935, 1945, and 1955) for UH only or open access up to 2010 (only session laws) and Punawaiola up to 2005 (only session laws).
+Also available in print in the Hawaiian Collection: Session Laws of Hawaii 1901+.

-Step 4: Determine who introduced it and how it moved through the legislative body
+Step 4: Determine who introduced it, the committee discussions about it, and how it moved through the legislative body

 The movement of bills, whether it dies in the house or senate or passes, are recorded in the session journals for the house and for the senate.
 Organized chronologically by day, these journals will tell you who introduced a bill and how to moved throughout the legislative body.
-It will also provide you with committee reports so you can see how the bill was revised/amended.
-It is indexed by act and bill number, so use the index to determine relevant pages.
+It will also provide you with committee reports so you can see the discussions about the bill and how it was revised/amended.
+The movement of bills is indexed by act and bill number, so use the index to determine relevant pages.
+Use the indexes in Session Laws to determine the committee report references.
 Some journals are available online through the Hawaii State Legislature (Senate 1975+ and House 1971+).
-Some older journals are available online in the databases listed in the previous step.
-Journals are also available in print in the Hawaiian Collection: Journal of House of Representatives and Journal of the Senate.
+Some older journals are available online in the databases listed in the previous step such as Punawaiola (Journal of the Legislature up to 1899).
+Also available in print in the Hawaiian Collection: Journal of House of Representatives 1901+ and Journal of the Senate 1901+.

 Step 5: Look for testimony (if necessary)

 Sometimes bills will have testimony attached to them.
 These records are available in print at the Hawaiʻi State Archives in their Legislature collection.
-Use the finding aid available here under Legislature to get an overview of the records available.
-Some are available online starting in 1999 through Hawaii State Legislature Archives (1999-2021).
+Use the Hawaiʻi State Archives Legislature Finding Aid under the "L" section to get an overview of the records available.
+Some are available online through Hawaii State Legislature Archives (1999-2021).

 Step 1: Determine the State department responsible for administering the statues